Maine vs. UMass NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Maine has combined with its opponents to score more than 59.5 points just two times this year.
+- Maine and its opponents have scored at least 59.5 points -- this matchup's point total -- just two times this year.

-- UMass and its opponents have combined to score more than 59.5 points in four of nine games this season.
+- UMass' games have gone over 59.5 points in four of nine chances this season.

-- The two teams combine to score 38.8 points per game, 20.7 less than the total in this contest.
+- The two teams combine to average 38.8 points per game, 20.7 less than the total in this contest.

-- The 74.7 points per game these two squads have allowed their opponents to score this season are 15.2 more than the 59.5 over/under in this contest.
+- This contest's over/under is 15.2 points fewer than the 74.7 these two squads combine to give up per game in 2021.

 - The Black Bears and their opponents score an average of 54.3 points per game, 5.2 fewer than Saturday's total.

-- The 59.5 total in this game is 1.8 points higher than the 57.7 average total in Minutemen games this season.
+- The 59.5 total in this game is 1.8 points above the 57.7 average total in Minutemen games this season.

 Maine Stats and Trends